seejwy/skapi-doc/data-types/README.md

     address?:string // The user's address.
     gender?:string // The user's gender.
-Can be "female" or "male", or other values if neither of these are applicable. birthdate?:string, // The user's birthdate in the format "YYYY-MM-DD". email_subscription?:boolean, // The user has subscribed to the service's email if this is set to true.
-The email should be verified. email_public?:boolean, // The user's email is public if this is set to true.
+Can be "female" or "male", or other values if neither of these are applicable. birthdate?:string, // The user's birthdate in the format "YYYY-MM-DD". email_public?:boolean, // The user's email is public if this is set to true.
 The email should be verified. phone_number_public?:boolean, // The user's phone number is public if this is set to true.
-The phone number should be verified. address_public?:boolean, // The user's address is public if this is set to true. gender_public?:boolean, // The user's gender is public if this is set to true. birthdate_public?:boolean, // The user's birthdate is public if this is set to true. signup_ticket:string // Set to "PASS" if the user's account signup was successful.
+The phone number should be verified. address_public?:boolean, // The user's address is public if this is set to true. gender_public?:boolean, // The user's gender is public if this is set to true. birthdate_public?:boolean, // The user's birthdate is public if this is set to true.
 }
 ```